 Sure, the Cadillac CTS-V is great.
-We love it

 , in fact.
 But sometimes you might need to fly a little under the radar, rather than targeting it with heat-seeking missiles.

 If that's the case, the 2013 Audi RS4 Avant may be just what you're looking for--and the newest version has now been fully revealed ahead of its world debut in just a few weeks at the 2012 Geneva Motor Show.

 Powered by the same airpump as the 2013 RS5

 , namely a naturally-aspirated 4.2-liter V-8 good for 450 horsepower and 317 pound-feet of torque, it's capable of 4.7-second runs to 62 mph.